 This type is very common during pregnancy.
 Minor mouth ulcers usually measure approximately 2-9 mm.
 They may occur at the base of the mouth, and on the gums or tongue.
 For pregnant women, mouth and gum ulcers may take up to 10 days to heal, whereas tongue ulcers may take up to 12 days.
 Most of the time, they go away on their own.

 Major mouth ulcers are quite uncommon in pregnant women.
 They have a diameter of about 10 mm and may take several weeks or months to heal.
 They may appear on the surface of the tongue, gums, base of the mouth and even in the throat.
 These ulcers can leave scars and be extremely painful.
 These ulcers should be treated by a doctor.

 This type of ulcer is more a virus than a sore, it has a very small diameter of about 1 mm.
 These ulcer spots usually pop out in multiple places in clusters of dozens.
 It takes 2 or 3 weeks to heal and may leave behind a scar.

 Ulcers can manifest anytime during pregnancy.
 If you know why they happen, prevention and cure become easy.

 Stress is one of the main culprits of mouth ulcers.

 An imbalanced diet that lacks essential vitamins like vitamin B12 and minerals like zinc or iron can also cause mouth ulcers.

-Sleep deprivation can cause hormonal and chemical imbalances in the body that have many side effects including mouth ulcers.
+Sleep deprivation and stress can cause hormonal and chemical imbalances in the body that have many side effects including mouth ulcers.